Rokoko/rokoko-studio-live-unreal-engine/README.md

 To learn more about how to use Virtual Production in Rokoko Studio, read our guide [here](https://help.rokoko.com/support/solutions/47000518297)

-## Documentation
+# Documentation

 ### Finger animation setup on character's with Studio Live and Smartgloves

-Studio Live now supports the new Rokoko Smartgloves in Unreal Engine 4.25.3 and Rokoko Studio version 1.18.0b(234)
+Unreal Engine 4.25.3 and Rokoko Studio version 1.18.0b(234)

 **Making sure the model is ready for Studio Live**